Skip to main content

 They have invested in an intelligent system for managing the overall tourism experience.
 Today, they have 15 working cameras, APs and sensors that have been positioned around the town to capture data on people and traffic volumes as well as the frequency of visits to restaurants and shops.
 With the Parking Space Analyzer and People Counter from Hitachi, Tequila can turn this data into valuable insights around visitor experience, behaviour, and safety.

 “We want to help communities around the world create hospitable environments for people to live and work,” comments Sergio Severo, President and Manager, Latin America and Caribbean at Hitachi Vantara.
-“Our solutions will equip Tequila with meaningful analytics that can used to drive beneficial actions.”
+“Our solutions will equip Tequila with meaningful analytics that can be used to drive beneficial actions.”

 To help gauge the success of its smart city efforts, Tequila uses Smart Spaces and Video Intelligence to track and visualize public sentiment across a range of sources, including social media, public wi-fi, capacity planning for local businesses and traffic monitoring across the town.